NEUBIAS/training-resources/CONTRIBUTING.md

 and check whether you're happy to submit your changes to be merged into `master` :+1:

 ## Building locally Windows (without make)

 You need to install several tools (`ruby` and then `jekyll`).
 Please follow the instructions [https://jekyllrb.com/docs/installation/windows/] follow step 1-4

-All commands are run from a standard/gitbash terminal
+All commands are run from a standard/gitbash terminal as administrator

 * Install ruby using the [https://rubyinstaller.org/] and then jekyll.
 ```bash